 NETTLE AND PARSLEY DETOX BROTH

-Nettle and Parsley Detox Broth delivers a light and cleansing tonic crafted from naturally detoxifying herbs and spices.
-Dried nettle leaves, renowned for their gentle anti-inflammatory and diuretic benefits, combine with vibrant fresh parsley, bright lemon zest and earthy cumin to create a refreshing and gut-supportive drink.
-This single-serve broth offers a subtle and herby infusion packed with antioxidants and minerals, ideal for hydration, daily nutrition rituals or gentle detox support.
-It’s vegan, low-sodium, alcohol-free and free from refined sugars.
-With only five whole-food ingredients and a one-pot preparation, this broth is both nourishing and easy to prepare.
-It’s a perfect way to enhance hydration, support the body’s cleansing pathways and enjoy a mindful moment any time of the day.
+Nettle and Parsley Detox Broth delivers a light and purgative tonic crafted from naturally detoxifying herbs and spices.
+The dried nettle leaves are renowned for their gentle anti-inflammatory and diuretic benefits, which combine with vibrant fresh parsley, bright lemon zest and earthy cumin to create a refreshing and gut-supportive drink.
+This single-serve broth offers a subtle and herby infusion packed with antioxidants and minerals, which is ideal for hydration and daily nutrition rituals or gentle detox support.
+It is vegan, low-sodium, alcohol-free and free from refined sugars.
+This nettle and parsley detox broth is made with only five whole-food ingredients and a one-pot preparation.
+This broth is both nourishing and easy to prepare, which is a perfect way to enhance hydration, support the body’s cleansing pathways and enjoy a mindful moment any time of the day.

 RECIPE CATEGORY